Memorial of Glory (Tiraspol): Reconstruction

 In 2009-2010, the Glory Memorial was reconstructed.
-During the reconstruction, the Wall of Memory was erected, on which the names of all the Transnistrian defenders who died in 1990-1992 are carved.
+During the reconstruction, the Wall of Memory was erected, on which the names of all the fighters in the secessionist side of the Transnistrian War who died in 1990-1992 are carved.
 There is also a sculpture of the Grieving Mother.
 For the repair of the Glory Memorial, 1 million rubles (105,000 dollars) were allocated from the budget.
 The reconstructed Memorial of Glory was opened in early August 2010.
 On 17 August 2010, the Memorial of Glory was subjected to an act of vandalism.
 A fragment of a sculpture of a Soviet Army soldier in Afghanistan was stolen.
 In October 2011, the chapel of St. George the Victorious was built and consecrated.